Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/t/termcap/README.md

 This is a library that would normally be taken from the OS.
 However, on some or all Cray systems it seems to be missing in the default setup so this is a workaround for those packages that require libtermcap.
+Also, in most cases packages should be able to find the required functionality in ncurses.

   * There is no support in the EasyBuilders repository